How it affects your existing payments and entitlements

 Dad and Partner Pay is a taxable payment.
 It may affect your tax obligations and other payments.

-It may affect your tax obligations, including:
+It may affect your tax obligations, including all of the following:

 - child support